 In winter, Vent is a small ski resort.
 One of the ski lifts operates in summer too, and thereby provides a quick and easy way up to "Stablein" (2356m).
 From there it's 1 to 1½ hours to the Breslauer Hütte to the west, along a clearly marked trail.
 If you don't want to take the lift, there is a good hiking trail from Vent to Stablein too.

 You can't see the sun go down itself because of the high mountains behind the hut to the west, but on a good day, the views towards the east can be memorable around sunset.

-From the hut, two trails go east from the hut: the lower one is to the Vernagt Hütte, the upper one to the Wildspitze.
+From the hut, two trails go west from the hut: the lower one is to the Vernagt Hütte, the upper one to the Wildspitze.
 A sign points the way, to the Wildspitze via the Mitterkarjoch.